 Are you a teacher looking to further your education?

-A Teacher Education Assistance for College and Higher Education (TEACH) Grant is different from other federal student grants because it requires you to take certain kinds of classes in order to get the grant, and then do a certain kind of job to keep the grant from turning into a loan.
+A Teacher Education Assistance for College and Higher Education (TEACH) Grant is different from other federal student grants for college because it requires you to take certain kinds of classes in order to get the grant to go back to schools for new learnings and get a teacher licensure or a principal licensure, and then do a certain kind of job to keep the grant from turning into a loan.

 What is a TEACH Grant?